wengxiankok/equiteq/README.md

 # 2. Enter the directory
 $ cd <project_name>

+# 3. (Optional) If you want to use Boilr, switch to the `boilr` branch
+$ git checkout boilr

 # 3. Call the init script to download WordPress files
 $ ./firestarter-init.sh

-# 4. Modify database settings in wp-config/development.php if it hasn't already been configured
+# 4. (If not already configured) Modify database settings in wp-config/development.php

+# 5. Stop tracking the `firestarter` GitLab repository
+$ rm -rf .git
 ```

 ### Switching between `wp-config` files